barz-christian/DiseaseTransmissionModels/README.md

 # Remark

+**This is work in progress\!
+Still looking for a solution to display math codes correctly**

 Although this note deals with epidemiological questions, it was written to explain how to implement a model based on a system of differential equations in `Stan`.